 They call the Painted Hall Britain’s Sistine Chapel and its 40,000 square feet of murals celebrating English royalty, naval might and empirical ambitions are impressive.
 Try to catch one of the 30-minute talks they give throughout the day.
 It helped us to understand and better appreciate what we were looking at.

 You emerge from the building on a quad that Marvel Movie fans will from Thor: the Dark World.
-The college has stood in for various palaces and other building in several other films and tv shows.
+The college has stood in for various palaces and buildings in several other films and tv shows.

 This part of the day is probably best appreciated by teens and maybe tweens if they have an interest in history and/or art.